simonw/sqlite-utils/docs/cli.rst

 To specify a column as the primary key, use ``--pk=column_name``.

+To create a compound primary key across more than one column, use ``--pk`` multiple times.

 If you feed it a JSON list it will insert multiple records.
 For example, if ``dogs.json`` looks like this::

     [